wifinigel/wlan-extcap-win/README.md

 If you already have Wireshark installed, you probably need to run the installer again and select the SSHDump component.
 You can do a quick check by opening "Help->About" and navigate to the "Plugins" tab.
 There it is listed with the version installed.
 If it is not listed, please reinstall Wireshark and select SSHDump for installation.

+### 1.3.3 Extcap Script Installation

+Finally, we need to download the Extcap script to run from Wireshark.

+Download this file:
+    * WLAN Pi version 1.x image: [wlanpidump.bat][wlanpidump.bat] (right-click, Save link as...)
+    * WLAN Pi version 2.x image: [wlanpidump_v2.bat][wlanpidump_v2.bat] (right-click, Save link as...)

+Copy the file to the Global Extcap directory of your Wireshark installation.
+The correct path for this can be seen in "Help->About" in the tab "Folders".
+Please note, that each Wireshark installation will clear this path again.
+(This folder is usually `C:\Program Files\Wireshark\extcap`)

 ## 2. Operation

 Once you have your laptop hooked up to the WLANPi and have Wireshark set-up, then you're ready to capture.